How Technology Scouting Could Help Enhance Your Patent Portfolio?

 Consider the case when you, as a company, would want to venture into a new country, which would be a new market for your products/services.
 Prior the venture, it is absolutely essential to understand the market and trends (especially IP related) as you would like to understand your competition and the significant barriers that might prevent your entry in the market.

 Geographical trend analysis serves the purpose of providing key innotection (Innovation+protection) information for a particular geography.

 Let us try to understand this with an example.
 Sticking to our earlier mentioned example, the scouting of the steel manufacturing technology area revealed that Japan ranked as the top priority country followed by the Soviet Union and the United States.

 If a company, say X, wants to expand its operations to Japan, the first thing to do is dig deep and identify trends related to the particular geography – Japan.
 The micro-level analysis reveals critical data like the top inventors, top assignees, filing trend and market growth in Japan.
 The interesting fact to note in this study was that Hitachi Ltd – The largest assignee had its entire portfolio related to the domain expired whereas the other assignees have comparatively smaller portfolios.

 Though it is unknown whether Hitachi had any of the key patents or whether the key patents rest with the other players in the domain, a tech scouting report focusing on a particular geographical area is inclusive of all these details.

 This gets us to the end of our list.
 We had a look at some of the highlights of a technological scouting report and the advantage it offers.
 Conducting a technology scouting can give an edge to your organization, helping you secure a holistic patent portfolio while having a firm grasp of the state of innovation in your domain of interest.
-If you’d like to get scouting conducted for your domain of technology, do get in touch.
-We’d love to work with you.
+If you’d like to get scouting conducted for your domain of technology, we can help you.